-Everything here is shiny new, ultra-modern, clean and well-planned out.
-Buildings are popping up at a fast rate everywhere.
-This city appears to be in a mad rush to establish itself as the new luxury tourist destination, maybe to outdo Dubai.
-Anyway, the city skyline is definitely impressive, as the country seems to be sparing no expense building its infrastructure to put the city on the world map in glamorous fashion.
+The city skyline is definitely impressive, as the country is sparing no expense building its infrastructure to put the city on the world map in glamorous fashion.

-I was blown away by the view of the city buildings at night time.
+I was blown away by the lovely view of the city buildings at night time.
 What a beautiful spectacle of colour, light and shapes.
-Every building is lit up and some even change colours.
-This makes it easy to find your way back to your hotel late at night.
+Every skyscraper is lit up and some even change colours.
+This certainly makes it easy to find your way back to your hotel late at night.

-The Mövenpick Hotel West Bay was where I stayed with my family, and what a fabulous stay it was.
-Our room was upgraded to a huge and luxurious suite with a large lounge.
+The Mövenpick Hotel West Bay was where I stayed with my family, and what a fabulous stay we had.
+Our room was upgraded to a huge, luxurious suite with a large lounge.
 Thank you very much Mövenpick.
 We had lovely views of the water and the city.
 A big plus for me was ‘chocolate hour’ every afternoon in the foyer, for free, with an array of bite sized desserts on offer to tempt you.
 Which it did.
 The buffet, available for all meals in the ForKnife Restaurant, is sensational and includes various types of cuisines, which our tastebuds thoroughly enjoyed.

 If you like a bit of retail therapy, there is plenty of outstanding shopping centres to discover in Doha, that will surely keep you entertained.
 One has a Venetian theme boasting canals with gondolas to ride in!
 My Dad is from Venice, so I’m not sure how I feel about this place.
 The whole indoors resembles the outdoors, with sky and clouds on the ceilings and fake balconies on the walls.